Final Project - single cell RNAseq

 In your discussion, make sure to address the following points / questions:

-- What are some potential strategies to set thresholds that don’t rely on manual inspection and “eyeing” of plots?
+• Look in the literature, what are some potential strategies to set thresholds that don’t rely on visual inspection of plots?

 Count Normalization